csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 Our second application is a randomized algorithm to test the primality of large numbers.
 No efficient polynomial-time nonrandomized algorithms are known for this problem.
 The algorithm we present runs quickly but occasionally makes an error.
 The probability of error can, however, be made negligibly small.

-10.4.1.
+## 10.4.1.
 Random Number Generators

 Since our algorithms require random numbers, we must have a method to generate them.
 Actually,

 true randomness is virtually impossible to do on a computer, since these numbers will depend on the algorithm, and thus cannot possibly be random.
 Generally, it suffices to produce pseudorandom numbers, which are numbers that appear to be random.
 Random numbers have many known statistical properties; pseudorandom numbers satisfy most of these properties.
 Surprisingly, this too is much easier said than done.

-页码，47/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 Suppose we only need to flip a coin; thus, we must generate a 0 or 1 randomly.
 One way to do this is to examine the system clock.
 The clock might record time as an integer that counts the number